 The university has established graduation dates in the following months: February, May, July, August, October, and December.
-Non-traditional students may complete requirements and have degrees conferred at any of these graduation dates.
-Traditional students typically complete degree requirements for the May, July, August, and December graduation dates.
+Non-traditional students may complete requirements and have degrees conferred on any of these graduation dates.
+Traditional students may complete requirements and have degrees conferred on the May, July, August, and December graduation dates.